Erdogan gambling with centuries-old ties to Germany: Schaeuble

 BERLIN (Reuters) - Turkish President Tayyip Erdogan is putting at risk his country's centuries-old ties to Germany, Finance Minister Wolfgang Schaeuble said in a newspaper interview, as tensions escalate between the NATO allies.

-"He is jeopardizing the centuries-old partnership," Schaeuble told German daily Bild in an interview publish in its Monday edition.

-"It is dramatic, as there is really a lot that connects us.
-But we can't allow ourselves to be blackmailed."

-Relations between the two countries have deteriorated following the arrest by Turkey of six rights activists, including one German, two weeks ago as part of a wider crackdown since a failed coup against Erdogan last year.
+Bilateral relations have deteriorated following the arrest by Turkey of six rights activists, including one German, two weeks ago as part of a wider crackdown since a failed coup against Erdogan last year.

+"He is jeopardizing the centuries-old partnership," Schaeuble said of Erdogan."It is dramatic, as there is really a lot that connects us.
+But we can't allow ourselves to be blackmailed," the minister said in an interview with daily Bild published on Monday.

 Chancellor Angela Merkel's chief of staff said on Sunday that Turkey's behavior was "unacceptable" and Germany had a duty to protect its citizens and companies, but also wanted to maintain strong bilateral ties.